Alex-Mdau/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This program prints the alphabet in lowercase followed by a new line exceot 'q' and 'e'.
+This program prints all single digit numbers of base 10 starting from 0.